lindbrook/packageRank/README.md

 month.
 For example, in the plot above, the solid point on the far left is the total count for January 2021.
-Second, because it’s likely that the latest observation is in-progress, two points are plotted (far right): a “grayed-out” point for the in-progress total and a highlighted point for the estimated total.
+Second, because it’s likely that the latest observation is in-progress, two points are plotted (far right): a “grayed-out” one for the in-progress total and a highlighted one for the estimated total.
 Currently, I compute the estimate using the proportion of the unit of observation completed.
-For example, in the example above there were 2,010 downloads from August 1 through August 15; this leads to an estimate of 4,154 downloads for the month (31 / 15
+For example, in the plot above there were 2,010 downloads from August 1 through August 15;
+this leads to an estimated 4,154 downloads for the month (31 / 15 \*
-\* 2010).
+2010).

 ### getting started